thriventures/StorageRoomKit-Obsolete-Version/Readme.md

 StorageRoomKit
 ==============================

+** Notice: This library is now obsolete.
+Two independent Xcode projects caused a lot of trouble, especially when building for the App Store (archiving).
+We decided to move the library code into our own fork of RestKit, which makes integration a lot easier.
+Please use this fork instead: https://github.com/thriventures/StorageRoomKit.
+The code in your application can stay the same, you just have to change the library. **

 StorageRoomKit is a framework for iOS and OS X that provides helper methods and classes to make it easier to use RestKit (http://restkit.org + https://github.com/restkit/restkit) with the StorageRoom API (http://storageroomapp.com).